peacechen/famous-carousel/README.md

 ### Usage

 famous-carousel uses Browserify require.
 Refer to the _example_ folder for boilerplate setup.
-When using this as an npm module, reference it as such:
+Also supported are ES6 imports as well as a global version:

     //-------------------------------------------------
     // CommonJS: